dylanesque/Cheatsheets/css.md

 - Use opacity for fading in and out, or partial visibility, not hiding.

+# Images

+- Images have an intrinsic size, namely the dimensons of the original file.

+- They also have an intrinsic aspect ratio, meaning that if we only provide a value for `width` or `height`, the other will scale to preserve that ratio.

+- `object-fit` contains several ways to style replaced elements like images.
+- You can also toggle how a replaced elemeent is aligned using `object-position`

+## Images & Flexbox

+- The default align-items for a cross-axis in flxbox is stretch, which can lead to odd image behavior.

+- Wrapping images in (non-flex) containers sidesteps quite a few isseus with flexbox

 # Mobile Concerns

 - the `:hover` event doesn't exist on mobile devices.
 To set hover styling: